Distracted Driving - Oh, you bet!Mark Clore ·

 Distracted Driving Accident

 Maybe I'm just paranoid.
 A few days ago while sitting at a stoplight in the center of the city, I watched in my rear-view mirror a young lady feverishly texting away while she drove straight into my back bumper and trunk.
 She never looked up until the crash.
-Happily no one was hurt but the property damage is many thousands of dollars.
+Happily, no one was hurt but the property damage is many thousands of dollars.
 And now we are going to create access to a video arcade on wheels?
 All I can say is, "Uh-Oh" and again hope and pray that we all stay safe out there but it sure seems like that is just getting harder and harder.
 We surely have handled Distracted Driving cases before and it surely looks like we are getting ready to handle a whole lot more of them in the future.
 If you need us, call us.
 I hope you don't but if you do, make sure you get the help you need and deserve.
-My very best to you and yours, Vernon

 Clore Law Group welcomes your questions about any issues concerning a serious personal injury, car accident, medical malpractice, nursing home neglect, business tort, or workplace injury.
 If you have a viable claim, we’ll explain the legal process.
 Since consultations are always free, there’s no cost in learning your legal options.